contemporary visual artist

 Idea.
 Identification.
 Identity.

-According to the new theory a person's conscious reality is created on the basis of interpretations from his own memories.
+According to the new theories a person's conscious reality is created on the basis of interpretations from his own memories.
 Therefore, we do not experience or perceive anything directly.
 We do not experience anything completely realistically.
 Everything we experience is the constructed reality of the field of thoughts that are accumulated in memory.
 Even identity is just a field of ideas with which we identify.

 Identity is therefore not solid, clear, permanently defined.
 It is abstract, fluid, blurred.
 It is conditioned and therefore very apparent in reality.
 It depends on the context and its interpretation.
 Identity represents identification with an isolated idea that exists only in the field of thought.
 In the field of the virtual, in the field of abstraction.